OrcaLinux/Data-Structure-and-Algorithms-Project/README.md

 ## Project Structure

-The project is structured as follows:
+The project is structured as follows (subject to change during refactoring):
 - `/src`: Contains source code files for the program.
 - `/data`: Sample XML files for testing and development.
 - `/docs`: Documentation and diagrams describing implementation details and project insights.